Sonia-96/MyStudyNotes/DataStructures&Algorithms/3-Tree.md

 - Best case: If the tree is well balanced, the height will be O(logN)

 The shape of the tree depends on the insert order.
 If we insert sorted elements, the tree will be extremely unbalanced.

+# AVL Trees

+AVL tree is a type of self-balancing binary search tree.
+Except for the bianry search property, there are extra rules for AVL trees:

+- store the height at each node, and for each node, |left.height - right.height| <= 1

+## Tree Rotation

+1. rotateRight: if left.height - right.height > 1, make the left as the new root
+   -
+2. rotateLeft

+# Red Black Trees // TODO

+# Splay Trees // TODO

+When we access elements, we rotate them up to the root.

+# BTree

+BTree is used in CS6016-Database.
+BTree is like a BST set but not binary.
+Nodes in BTree have many children (100s).
+Btree has much better cache performance than BST.